pyrddlgym-project/pyRDDLGym/docs/jax.rst

 .. code-block:: shell

-    [Optimizer]
+    [Optimize]
     rollout_horizon=5

 Using Configuration Files
 ^^^^^^^^^^^^^^^^^^^

-Configuration files can be parsed and passed to the planner as follows:
+Configuration files can be parsed as follows, then passed to the `plan`, `planner` and `controller` as shown in the previous example above:

 .. code-block:: python

     from pyRDDLGym_jax.core.planner import load_config
     planner_args, plan_args, train_args = load_config("/path/to/config.cfg")

-    # continue as described in the previous section
-    plan = ...
-    planner = ...
-    controller = ...

 List of Configurable Settings
 ^^^^^^^^^^^^^^^^^^^

-.. collapse:: Possible settings for ``[Model]`` section
+.. collapse:: Possible config parameters under ``[Compiler]``

-    .. list-table:: ``[Model]``
+    .. list-table:: ``[Compiler]`` settings for all ``JaxRDDLCompilerWithGrad`` instances
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
-      * - logic
-        - Type of ``core.logic.FuzzyLogic``, how expressions are relaxed
-      * - logic_kwargs
-        - kwargs to pass to logic object constructor
-      * - complement
-        - Type of ``core.logic.Complement``, how logical complement is relaxed
-      * - complement_kwargs
-        - kwargs to pass to complement object constructor
-      * - comparison
-        - Type of ``core.logic.SigmoidComparison``, how comparisons are relaxed
-      * - comparison_kwargs
-        - kwargs to pass to comparison object constructor
-      * - control
-        - Type of ``core.logic.ControlFlow``, how comparisons are relaxed
-      * - control_kwargs
-        - kwargs to pass to control flow object constructor
-      * - rounding
+      * - allow_synchronous_state
-        - Type of ``core.logic.Rounding``, how to round float to int values
+        - Whether next state variables allowed to depend on other next state variables
-      * - rounding_kwargs
+      * - cpfs_without_grad
-        - kwargs to pass to rounding object constructor
+        - Set of cpfs whose gradients are to be ignored (use STE estimator)
-      * - sampling
+      * - method
-        - Type of ``core.logic.RandomSampling``, how to sample discrete distributions
+        - Type of ``core.logic.JaxRDDLCompilerWithGrad`` defines translation from RDDL to JAX
-      * - sampling_kwargs
-        - kwargs to pass to sampling object constructor (see table below for default options)
-      * - tnorm
+      * - print_warnings
-        - Type of ``core.logic.TNorm``, how logical expressions are relaxed
+        - Whether to print compilation warnings
-      * - tnorm_kwargs
+      * - use64bit
-        - kwargs to pass to tnorm object constructor

-.. collapse:: Possible settings for ``sampling_kwargs`` in ``[Model]`` section for ``SoftRandomSampling``
+        - Whether to use 64 bit arithmetic

-    .. list-table:: ``sampling_kwargs`` in ``[Model]`` for ``SoftRandomSampling``
+    .. list-table:: ``[Compiler]`` settings for ``DefaultJaxRDDLCompilerWithGrad``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
+      * - argmax_weight
+        - Controls strength of softmax relaxation of argmax and argmin operators
+      * - bernoulli_sigmoid_weight
+        - Controls strength of sigmoid relaxation of Bernoulli
-      * - bernoulli_gumbel_softmax
+      * - binomial_eps
-        - Whether to use Gumbel-Softmax for Bernoulli relaxation
+        - Underflow correction of Binomial
-      * - binomial_max_bins
+      * - binomial_nbins
-        - Maximum bins for Binomial relaxation
+        - Maximum bins for Binomial relaxation before switching to Normal approximation
+      * - binomial_softmax_weight
+        - Controls strength of softmax relaxation of Binomial
+      * - discrete_eps
+        - Underflow correction of Discrete
+      * - discrete_softmax_weight
+        - Controls strength of softmax relaxation of Discrete
+      * - floor_weight
+        - Controls strength of tanh relaxation of floor and ceil operators
+      * - geometric_eps
+        - Underflow correction of Geometric
-      * - poisson_exp_sampling
+      * - geometric_floor_weight
-        - Whether to use `exponential sampling <https://arxiv.org/abs/2405.14473>`_ for Poisson relaxation
+        - Controls strength of tanh relaxation of floor operator in Geometric
-      * - poisson_max_bins
+      * - poisson_comparison_weight
-        - Maximum bins for Poisson relaxation
+        - Controls strength of exponential approximation of Poisson
       * - poisson_min_cdf
+        - Controls when to use exponential or Normal approximation of Poisson
+      * - poisson_nbins
+        - Maximum bins for Poisson relaxation before switching to Normal approximation
+      * - round_weight
+        - Controls strength of tanh relaxation of round operators
+      * - sigmoid_weight
+        - Controls strength of sigmoid/tanh relaxation of relational operators
+      * - sqrt_eps
+        - Underflow correction of sqrt operators
+      * - switch_weight
+        - Controls strength of softmax relaxation of switch operators
+      * - use_floor_ste
+        - Whether to use STE for floor relaxation
+      * - use_if_else_ste
+        - Whether to use STE for if-then-else relaxation
+      * - use_logic_ste
+        - Whether to use STE for relaxation of logical operators
+      * - use_round_ste
-        - Required cdf within truncated region to use Poisson relaxation
+        - Whether to use STE for round relaxation
+      * - use_sigmoid_ste
+        - Whether to use STE for sigmoid-relaxed operators
+      * - use_tanh_ste
+        - Whether to use STE for tanh-relaxed operators (e.g. sign)

-.. collapse:: Possible settings for ``[Optimizer]`` section
+.. collapse:: Possible config parameters under ``[Planner]``

-    .. list-table:: ``[Optimizer]``
+    .. list-table:: ``[Planner]``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - action_bounds
-        - Dictionary of (lower, upper) bounds on each action-fluent
+        - Dict of (lower, upper) bound tensors for each action-fluent
       * - batch_size_test
         - Batch size for evaluation
       * - batch_size_train
         - Batch size for training
       * - clip_grad
-        - Clip gradients to within a given magnitude
+        - Bound on gradient magnitude
-      * - compile_non_fluent_exact
-        - Whether model relaxations are skipped for non-fluent expressions
-      * - cpfs_without_grad
+      * - dashboard
-        - A set of CPFs that do not allow gradients to flow through them
+        - Whether to show a dashboard with training progress
       * - ema_decay
-        - Decay rate of exponential moving average of policy parameters
+        - Decay rate of EMA of policy parameters
       * - line_search_kwargs
-        - Arguments for optional `zoom line search <https://optax.readthedocs.io/en/latest/api/transformations.html#optax.scale_by_zoom_linesearch>`_
+        - Arguments for `zoom line search <https://optax.readthedocs.io/en/latest/api/transformations.html#optax.scale_by_zoom_linesearch>`_
       * - method
-        - Type of ``core.planner.JaxPlan``, specifies the policy class
+        - Type of ``core.planner.JaxPlan`` specifies the policy class
       * - method_kwargs
-        - kwargs to pass to policy constructor (see next two tables for options)
+        - Arguments for policy constructor (see next tables for options)
       * - noise_kwargs
-        - Arguments for optional `gradient noise <https://optax.readthedocs.io/en/latest/api/transformations.html#optax.add_noise>`_: ``noise_grad_eta``, ``noise_grad_gamma`` and ``seed``
+        - Arguments for `gradient noise <https://optax.readthedocs.io/en/latest/api/transformations.html#optax.add_noise>`_
       * - optimizer
-        - Name of optimizer from `optax <https://optax.readthedocs.io/en/latest/api/optimizers.html>`_ to use
+        - Name of optimizer from `optax <https://optax.readthedocs.io/en/latest/api/optimizers.html>`_
       * - optimizer_kwargs
-        - kwargs to pass to optimizer constructor, i.e. ``learning_rate``
+        - Arguments for optimizer constructor such as ``learning_rate``
       * - parallel_updates
-        - Number of independent policies to initialize and update in parallel
+        - Number of independent policies to optimize in parallel
       * - pgpe
-        - Optional type of ``core.planner.PGPE`` for `parallel policy gradient update <https://link.springer.com/chapter/10.1007/978-3-319-09903-3_13>`_
+        - Type of ``core.planner.PGPE`` for parameter-exploring policy gradient update
       * - pgpe_kwargs
-        - kwargs to pass to PGPE constructor (for ``GaussianPGPE`` see table below)
+        - Arguments for PGPE constructor (see table below for default choices)
       * - preprocessor
-        - Optional type of ``core.planner.Preprocessor`` for preprocessing fluent tensors (i.e. normalization, etc.)
+        - Type of ``core.planner.Preprocessor`` for input preprocessing such as normalization
       * - preprocessor_kwargs
-        - kwargs to pass to preprocessor constructor
+        - Arguments for preprocessor constructor
-      * - print_warnings
-        - Whether to print compilation warnings to console (errors will still be printed)
       * - rollout_horizon
         - Rollout horizon of the computation graph
-      * - use64bit
-        - Whether to use 64 bit precision
       * - use_symlog_reward
-        - Whether to apply the `symlog transform <https://arxiv.org/abs/2301.04104>`_ to the returns
+        - Whether to apply `symlog transform <https://arxiv.org/abs/2301.04104>`_ to returns
       * - utility
-        - Optional utility function to optimize
+        - Utility function to optimize
       * - utility_kwargs
-        - kwargs to pass hyper-parameters to utility

-.. collapse:: Possible settings for ``method_kwargs`` in ``[Optimizer]`` section for ``JaxStraightLinePlan``
+        - Arguments for utility such as hyper-parameters

-    .. list-table:: ``method_kwargs`` in ``[Optimizer]`` for ``JaxStraightLinePlan``
+    .. list-table:: Possible ``method_kwargs`` arguments for ``JaxStraightLinePlan``
       :widths: 40 80
       :header-rows: 1

       * - Setting
         - Description
       * - initializer
-        - Type of ``jax.nn.initializers``, specifies parameter initialization
+        - Type of ``jax.nn.initializers``
       * - initializer_kwargs
-        - kwargs to pass to the initializer
+        - Arguments for initializer constructor
       * - max_constraint_iter
-        - Maximum iterations of `gradient projection <https://ipc2018-probabilistic.bitbucket.io/planner-abstracts/conformant-sogbofa-ipc18.pdf>`_ for boolean action preconditions
+        - Maximum iterations of `gradient projection <https://ipc2018-probabilistic.bitbucket.io/planner-abstracts/conformant-sogbofa-ipc18.pdf>`_
       * - min_action_prob
-        - Minimum probability of boolean action to avoid sigmoid saturation
+        - Minimum bound on boolean action to avoid sigmoid saturation
       * - use_new_projection
         - Whether to use new sorting gradient projection for boolean action preconditions
       * - wrap_non_bool